 John is an eyewitness!

 When I was in seminary, one of my classmates related that in the course of her psychological screening for ordination, the psychologist asked her if she had ever received a message or a visit from a recently deceased loved one.
 She was afraid that if she answered this question honestly, it might count against her, but she said yes anyway.
-The psychologist must have sensed her anxiety, because he glanced up from his clipboard and said, “By the way, your answer to that question is normal.”
+The psychologist must have sensed her anxiety, because he glanced up from his clipboard and said,

 During a Bible study in my church, I discovered that almost all of the people who have experienced the death of a close loved one or friend had an experience in which they appeared to receive some sort of communication from them after they died.
 Such phenomena are not acceptable in the socio-economic class to which most of my congregation belongs, so they were very careful to explain that it was a dream, that they were just waking up from nap when it happened, that it was a strong feeling, or that it was just a stray thought that had entered into their minds.
 Some even wondered if bereavement had caused them to lose their grip on reality for a short time.